Making Models

 • An adder that adds the increment value to the current address

 One new functionality is used here.
-The subcomponents argument to the EnergyAreaModel constructor is used to register subcomponents.
+The subcomponents argument to the ComponentModel constructor is used to register subcomponents.

-The area, energy, and leak power of subcomponents will NOT be scaled by the component’s energy_scale, area_scale, or leak_scale; if you want to scale the subcomponents, multiply their energy_scale, area_scale, or leak_scale by the desired scale factor.
+The area, energy, latency, and leak power of subcomponents will NOT be scaled by the component’s area_scale, energy_scale, latency_scale, and leak_power_scale; if you want to scale the subcomponents, multiply the subcomponents’ area_scale, energy_scale, latency_scale, and leak_power_scale by the desired scale factor.

 from hwcomponents_cacti import SRAM